-The occasion of the Society’s 60th Anniversary is being used as an opportunity to raise $60,000 – one thousand dollars for each year of its existence – to purchase needed equipment so as better to serve its patrons.
+The occasion of the Society’s 60th Anniversary was used as an opportunity to raise $60,000 – one thousand dollars for each year of its existence – to purchase needed equipment so as better to serve its patrons.
 Among the items that are being purchased are a modern microfilm reader and overhead scanner that will interface with modern storage media, a large-format flatbed scanner plus several new computers to upgrade our storage and search capabilities, a steel horizontal flat file storage system and a modular art panel system.
-Grants have been applied for from history and archives-related organizations, plus friends and members of the Society are being asked to contribute financially to this effort.
-Contributions of all kinds are being sought, particularly, cash memorials in honor of one or more of the past members of the Board of Directors.
-In addition to cash contributions, in-kind contributions, gifts of stock and legacy bequests as part of estate plans are being sought.
+Grants were applied for from history and archives-related organizations, plus friends and members of the Society were asked to contribute financially to this effort.
+Contributions of all kinds were sought, particularly, cash memorials in honor of one or more of the past members of the Board of Directors.
+In addition to cash contributions, in-kind contributions, gifts of stock and legacy bequests as part of estate plans were sought.

-The Society did not hold its October Quarterly Luncheon meeting or its regular fund-raising activities during 2016 -- such as the house tour and trivia night -- so as to concentrate on activities related to the celebration of its diamond jubilee.
-Much more information on the financial results of our Diamond Jubilee will be published as we wrap up a sucessful campaign.
+The Society did not hold its October Quarterly Luncheon meeting or its regular fund-raising activities during 2016 -- such as the house tour and trivia night -- so as to concentrate on ACTIVITIES related to the celebration of its diamond jubilee.
+Much more information on the financial results of our Diamond Jubilee will be published as we wrap up a successful campaign.